Visible Commons

 add to the commons ↓

-Successful submissions will focus on the action itself and its economic or community impact, not political or religious viewpoints — an action easily replicated, riffed on, or scaled.
+• Focus on the action itself and its economic or community impact, not political or religious viewpoints — an action easily replicated, riffed on, or scaled.

 • Backed by checkable resources.
 Include at least one working link, but two or three is best (three max): organizations already doing it, a demo, a city program, a how-to.
 Real examples, not theory.